j-keck/zfs-snap-diff/doc/site/content/docs/install.md

 {{< /tabs >}}

 {{< hint warning >}}
-Try with the `-use-sudo` flag if it's not working - and please give feedback.
+If you use any snapshot management functions, remember to use the `-use-sudo` flag!
 {{< /hint >}}

 {{< hint info >}}
+The tar archive contains currently only the executables.
-If you need a 32bit version, or a binary for a different platform, feel free to contact me!
+If you need distribution specific packages, or binaries for any other platform, feel free to contact me.
 {{< /hint >}}